 - Stay hydrated with non-alcoholic fluids (alcohol acts as a diuretic, making you more prone to dehydration, so avoid alcohol on board)

-- Are stocked up with any medicines you might need
+- Make sure you are stocked up with any medicines you might need

-- Take some boiled sweets to suck while the plane is taking off and landing, to reduce the risk of ear pain, and
+- Take some boiled sweets to suck while the plane is taking off and landing, to reduce the risk of ear pain

 Again, there is always the possibility that you might pass your germs on, so it might be worth postponing your trip and travelling when you’re feeling better in future.